High School Dual Enrollment

 The cost is $66 per credit hour.
 Most courses are three credit hours.

-Courses are available on campus at USC Upstate and on site at Dorman, Byrnes, Boiling Springs and Woodruff high schools.
+Courses are available on campus at USC Upstate and on site at Dorman, Byrnes, and Woodruff high schools.

 Once enrolled, courses require students follow the professors syllabus for attendance and grades.
 To get started, simply follow the instructions on the Apply Now page to fill out the dual enrollment application for admission.

-- High School Students: Submit permission from high school guidance office and SAT or ACT scores
+- Submit permission from high school guidance office and SAT or ACT scores

-- Submit immunization records (verify these are still on file in Health Services) and a newly-added health history form
+- Submit immunization records and a newly-added health history form

 - Submit Citizenship Verification Information